Tools and resources to help your company expand globally

 In general, all expenses incurred in the employer’s sole interest are duly deductible (for example travel and lodging expenses and documented entertainment).

 Individuals resident in the country may deduct the interest paid for mortgage loans destined to the purchase or construction of one or more dwellings (capped at 8 annual tax units).
 A deduction for voluntary pension contributions is also applicable for resident employees, within a limit of 600 annual tax units.
-Furthermore, parents are granted a tax credit against their personal taxes for expenses related to the primary and high school studies of their children.
+Furthermore, Chilean residents may receive a credit of up to UF 4.4 (approximately USD 177) per child for educational expenses.
+This credit is gradually reduced to zero for taxpayers with combined annual incomes exceeding UF 792 (approximately USD 31,896) from both parents.

 Special Expatriate Tax Regime